kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 *Mitigation:* a flat shape accepts an empty composite Gang as intent but rejects an explicit `minGroupCount`; LWS computes the flat leaf `minCount` from its own structure.
-A multi-level shape converts the LWS-owned composite policy to the upstream composite type without lowering it.
+A multi-level shape passes the embedded composite policy directly into `CompositePodGroupData` without lowering it.

 ### Examples